-Also remember that you are in the tropics, full of microscopic life so try not to open any unnecessary wounds that could let into your body an infection.
+Also, remember that you are in the tropics, which is full of microscopic life so try not to open any unnecessary wounds that could cause an infection.

-However, if for any particular reason you won’t be able to go buy some cream immediately you can try applying some tooth paste on the afflicted area or the interior of a banana peel.
+However, if for any particular reason, you won’t be able to go and buy cream immediately you can try applying some toothpaste on the afflicted area or the interior of a banana peel.

-But if you take precautions, you will soon realise that you can easily deal with the presence of mosquitoes while visiting Thailand.
+But if you take precautions, you will soon realize that you can easily deal with the presence of mosquitoes while visiting Thailand.

 And that’s it for now!
 I’d love to know if this guide on how bad are mosquitoes in Thailand has helped you.
 Let me know if you have any questions and leave a comment if you have any tips.